ethan309/superhero-database-website/README.md

 Note: if you are unable to run the `deploy.sh` script, you may need to make it executable: `chmod u+x deploy.sh`

 ### Run site with backend
-*This is what you should do the first time your run the project.*
+*This is what you should do the first time you run the project.*

 ```
 yarn install